Shuttered Room

-Shuttered Room is the debut studio album by the British band the Fixx, released on 14 May 1982.
+Shuttered Room is the debut studio album by the British band the Fixx, released by MCA Records in the UK on 14 May 1982, followed by a US release in August 1982.

 It contains the group's debut single (in the United States), "Stand or Fall", which hit the Top 10 of Billboard's Album Rock Tracks as well as No. 79 on the Hot 100.
-Its follow-up US single was "Red Skies", although this was their debut single in the UK market.
+Its follow-up US single was "Red Skies".
 Both songs were aided by popular MTV music videos.